The Artists of St Ives

 Ben Nicholson had first visited St Ives during the 1920s with his first wife Winifred.
 It was here that he and Christopher Wood ‘discovered’ the work of local fisherman Alfred Wallis.
 They were both delighted and inspired by his naïve seascapes.

-Nicholson would return to St Ives during the Second World War, this time with his second wife Barbara Hepworth and the Russian sculptor Naum Gabo.
+Nicholson would return to St Ives during the Second World War, this time with his second wife Barbara Hepworth.
 Here their reductive style of abstraction found sympathy with other painters: Peter Lanyon, John Wells and Wilhelmina Barns-Graham.

 In 1954 painters connected to the St. Ives School including Terry Frost, William Scott and Roger Hilton were included in Lawrence Alloway’s survey Nine Abstract Artists.
 This publication was significant for examining their work within the framework of contemporary theories of perception.
 It also introduced the abstract sculptures of Victor Pasmore and Robert Adams - their industrial-looking forms recalled the Constructivist style pioneered by Naum Gabo in the 1930s.